Debt Ratio = Liabilities

 Ideally, an investor is looking for the company to finance a good portion of assets with equity and not debt.
 Why?
 Well lets look at two common public company drawbacks associated with too much debt.

 If the company is highly leveraged, borrowing capacity is restricted.
-So if the business has an opportunity to expand via vertical integration or geographically, banks will deny the additional credit needed.
+If the business has an opportunity to expand via vertical integration or geographically, banks will deny the additional credit needed.
 It is no different than you or I maxing out our credit cards; an emergency will be an issue.

 A reasonable amount of equity is necessary to reduce the debt ratio and provide for potential opportunity.